-The BECES programme addresses the English speaking audience with a deep and versatile exploration of “the East”, understood as a territory composed of Central Europe, the Balkan peninsula, and the Post-Soviet area, including the Caucasus and Central Asia.
+The BECES programme offers English-speaking students a deep and versatile exploration of “the East”, understood as the territory composed of Central Europe, the Balkan peninsula, and the countries of the former Soviet Union, including those in the Caucasus and Central Asia.
 Primary attention is paid to modern history, politics and diplomacy, as well as to fundamental social, cultural and economic problems.
-It also offers students the chance to learn or improve their knowledge of the Czech language and some other languages of the area.
+The programme also offers students the chance to learn or improve their knowledge of the Czech language and some other languages of the area.

-The CECS programme focuses on the region composed of Germany, Austria and the Visegrad countries (the Czech Republic, Slovakia, Poland and Hungary) with an overlap onto neighbouring countries.
-It offers a thorough comparative and multidisciplinary understanding of the historical, political, economic and cultural developments of the above listed countries.
-The programme is offered either in the form of a full-time study or as a part-time study (optimised for working people and with classes on Friday afternoons).
+The CECS programme focuses on the region composed of Germany, Austria and the Visegradcountries (the Czech Republic, Slovakia, Poland and Hungary) with overlapping interest in neighbouring countries.
+It offers a thorough comparative and multidisciplinary understanding of historical, political, economic and cultural developments in the above-listed countries.
+The programme is offered either in the form of a full-time programme of study or as part-time study (optimised for working people with classes held on Friday afternoons).

 In cooperation with the School of Slavonic and East European Studies (SSEES), Institute of International Studies, Charles University in Prague offers one double-degree programme taught in English: